m89p067/Scorecard/README.md

 scorecard_functions.reconstruct_scorecard(df,param_dict)
 ```
 Repeat the procedure for all comparisons requested.
 Theoretically one should have a main folder and several subfolders each one comparing two experimental conditions.
-The folders structure should as the following:
+The folders structure should be as the following:

             main_folder
              |